Why digital lending fintech can accelerate financial inclusion

-Maurice Smith’s eternal optimism represents the perfect example and a roadmap for taking proactive action in attacking financial instability on behalf of the underserved in credit union communities.
-While the QCash mobile lending platform assists credit union communities from another angle, the value Smith sees in CUSOs and the greater fintech industry represents another example of how the credit union movement can fundamentally impact this nation’s financial health challenges.
+Maurice Smith’s eternal optimism represents the perfect example and a roadmap for taking proactive action in attacking financial instability on behalf of underserved in credit union communities.
+While the QCash mobile lending platform assists credit union communities from another angle, the value Smith sees in CUSOs represents another example of how the credit union movement can fundamentally impact this nation’s financial health challenges.

-Traditional banking processes are predominantly scattered with what many call “legacy systems” completely absent of innovation, and to such an extent that they lack the agility and the technological expertise necessary to develop first-rate financial products and services.
-On the other hand, fintechs are technologically-enabled financial service providers, employing advanced technology systems to offer efficient and accessible financial services to their credit union partner communities.
-In doing so, they often disrupt those traditional financial service providers and move forward the banking standard for which members expect from their financial institutions.
+Traditional banking processes are scattered with what many call “legacy systems” completely absent of innovation, and to such an extent that they lack the agility and the technological expertise necessary to develop first-rate financial products and services.
+On the other hand, fintech are technologically-enabled financial service providers, employing advanced programs to offer efficient and accessible financial services to their credit union partners.
+In doing so, they often disrupt those traditional financial service providers and move the banking standard forward for members who expect more innovation from their financial institutions.

 The rise of digital lending and a more financially-inclusive world

-In the traditional practice of lending, an individual may go into a traditional financial institution.
-Traditional lenders fit into a certain box that fits all loan products, and are unable to meet detailed and diverse credit requirements.
-Easy access to credit has been the biggest challenge in not only America but the world over.
+In the traditional practice of lending, an individual may go into a financial institution.
+These kinds of lenders fit into a certain box that works for all loan products, and are unable to meet detailed and diverse credit requirements.
+Easy access to credit has been the biggest challenge in not only America but the world.

 The fintech company employs their members’ 360-degree relationship with the credit union, in part with financial and transactional data, to underwrite lending agreements instead of a traditional API-centered approach.
 This method lowers the time necessary to access personal or payday loans.

 All fintech is not the same, however.
-Part of QCash’s express, good-faith mission is partnering with credit unions in their movement to enable individuals of all income levels – but especially lower-income and underserved communities – near-instant access to funds through our mobile small dollar lending platform in order to take care of life’s unexpected emergencies.
-In addition to that function, however, is getting the member or consumer re-engaged with their local credit union in order to gain regular mentorship, education, and regular guidance from staff in moving toward a goal for ultimate growth in improved financial health and inclusion.
+Part of QCash’s express, good-faith mission is to partner with credit unions in their movement to enable individuals of all income levels near-instant access to funds through our mobile small dollar lending platform in order to take care of life’s unexpected emergencies.
+In addition to that function, however, is getting the member re-engaged with their local credit union in order to gain consistent mentorship, education, and guidance from staff in advancing their goals for improved financial health and inclusion.

-Unfortunately, not all digital lending fintech is motivated in the same ways.
-An article in The Regulatory Review quotes Christopher Odinet, law professor at the University of Iowa, claiming fintech firms exploit partnerships with banks to engage in predatory lending.
+Unfortunately, not all digital lending fintech is motivated in the same way.
+An article in The Regulatory Review quotes Christopher Odinet, law professor at the University of Iowa, who claims that fintech firms exploit partnerships with banks to engage in predatory lending.
 He also argues that financial regulators need to update the banking regulations in order to protect consumers.

-Of course, unfortunately there are fintechs out there who partner with financial institutions or exist on their own that “exploit” and take advantage of consumers.
-Then again, there are many, many more who use their rock-solid relationships with their financial institutions to genuinely grow, nurture, and guide their members’ financial health goals, all the while enhancing the credit unions they serve by offering the services that will make their members’ lives better.
+Of course, there are fintechs out there who unfortunately partner with financial institutions or exist on their own that “exploit” and take advantage of consumers.
+Those misguided enterprises tend to have a short shelf life, wherein their misdeeds catch up with them legally, or the market finds a way to make them irrelevant in the long-term.
+Then again, there are many, many more fintech companies who use their rock-solid relationships with their financial institutions to genuinely grow, nurture, and guide their members’ financial health goals, all the while enhancing the credit unions they serve by offering the services that will make their members’ lives better.

-Digital lending is an effort to build a more financially inclusive nation and, in the broad scope, world, providing almost three billion individuals excluded from such offerings the access to a wider assortment of financial products and services.
-When we enable the benefits of access to credit unions, as opposed to traditional financial institutions, those underserved members and consumers can gain access to better and quicker products and services in very affordable ways.
+Digital lending is an effort to build a more financially-inclusive nation and, in the broad scope, world, providing almost three billion individuals excluded from such offerings access to a wider assortment of products and services.
+When we enable the benefits of access to credit unions, those underserved members and consumers gain access to better and quicker products and services in more affordable ways.

 Fintechs around the country gain competitive advantage when they introduce digital lending products.
-The availability of various accessible technologies, internet access, and especially increased smartphone usage has raised consumer expectations for what is possible, which constantly changes based on the user experience.
+The availability of various accessible technologies -- internet access and increased smartphone -- has raised consumer expectations for what is possible, which constantly changes based on the user experience.
 Introducing digital lending products and services will help credit unions stay current in the needs and demands consumers expect from their financial institutions.

 While Maurice Smith went wild on incorporating CUSOs with his credit unions, such efforts should only inspire your credit union to take action and move your community’s underserved toward improved financial inclusion.
-Equally, such digital and mobile lending offerings can only bolster your credit union’s current product and service portfolio while enabling your credit union to reach ahead and stay ahead of your competitors.
+Equally, those digital and mobile lending offerings can only bolster your cooperative's current product and service portfolio while helping your organization to progress and stay ahead of your competitors.

 QCash Financial, a CUSO, is a fintech firm that is mission-driven to empower financial institutions in their quest to improve the financial well-being of their communities by providing loans to their members in under 60 seconds without the use of a credit score.
 The QCash platform is the best tool for advancing financial inclusion and access for credit union members.